JasterV/teatui/README.md

-# Ratatui playground
+# Ratatui Elm

-This is a playground repo to play around with [Ratatui](https://ratatui.rs/).
+This is an experimental project that aims to build an Elm-like framework for TUI development in Rust.

-One of my main goals is to understand if I can structure my Ratatui application in an Elm-like fashion.
+My main motivation to build this was to understand if I could structure a Ratatui application in an Elm-like fashion.

 The provided templates from the Ratatui official sources write code in a very procedural way, abusing of mutability a bit too much for my taste.
 (That is, using `&mut` all over the place in function arguments).